paumue/APNIC-conference-scraper/README.md

 The data is then used to create an interactive dashboard to explore the impact different countries and organisations have on the APNIC policy process.

-This work was done for the King's Undergraduate Research Fellowship project **Mapping the Digital Silk Road** supervised by Dr. Elisa Oreglia and Dr. Ashwin Mathew.
+This work was done as part of the King's Undergraduate Research Fellowship project **Mapping the Digital Silk Road** supervised by Dr. Elisa Oreglia and Dr. Ashwin Mathew.

 Special thanks to @finwarman for being a web scraping wizzard and supporting me.